Shell4026/ShellProtector/README.ENG.md

 ## Usage

-1. Add an 'Shell Protector' Component to your avatar.
+1. Right-click on your avatar and select "Shell Protector" to add the component.
-2. Enter a password and add the material that contains the texture you want to encrypt to the Material List.
+2. Set a password and specify the Material or GameObject to encrypt.

+(The steps below are not required when using Modular avatar)

 3. Click the Encrypt button.
 4. Check the encryption via the Testor component in the new avatar and press the Done button.
 5. Upload the avatar.